 Types of Dementia

 Dementia is an umbrella term that describes a wide range of symptoms including memory loss and mental decline.
-In Singapore alone, over 45,000* people are affected by one form of dementia or another.
+In Singapore alone, some 82,000* people are affected by one form of dementia or another.

 There are two main types of dementia: Alzheimer’s Disease and Multi-infarct Dementia.
 In Alzheimer’s disease, the onset of symptoms and the progression of the illness is gradual.
 Although the cause is still unknown, present research suggests that there is a familial tendency and certain chemicals in the brain are lacking.
 As yet, there is no known medical cure for the disease.
 Multi-infarct dementia results from a series of strokes in the brain.